Bacterial tonsillitis: Symptoms, diagnosis and treatment

 What is bacterial tonsillitis?

 If you're feeling fine one moment, and then suddenly your throat is extremely painful, you've got a fever, and all your energy has vanished in a haze of illness, you could well have bacterial tonsillitis, sometimes called strep throat.

-Strep stands for Streptococcus pyogenes, a common strain of bacteria that can live in your throat and nose for months without causing any harm.
+Strep is short for Streptococcus pyogenes, a common strain of bacteria that can live in your throat and nose for months without causing any harm.
 Tests show that about 15% of healthy people have the strep “bug” living in their mouths or throats, without causing any symptoms.
-Often people who are carriers for strep have no symptoms, but they can pass an infection on to others.
+Often people who are carriers of strep have no symptoms, but they can pass an infection on to others.

 Once in a while, though, these bugs can turn on you.
 Maybe you've been under too much stress, or your immune system has been overtaxed from fighting a virus such as a common cold or the flu.
 Or perhaps you've picked up a bug from an infected person.
 Whatever the reason, the normally dormant strep organisms can suddenly start releasing toxins and inflammatory substances to bring on a sore throat and other symptoms.

 Although bacterial tonsillitis feels awful, it often goes away within a few days without specific treatment.
 Over the counter painkillers help relieve the symptoms whilst the body battles the infection.